History of Severn View (Aust) services

 Rank Organisation, 1964.

-As with all their services, the building was a large box-shape which was noticeable as you approached it on the motorway.
+As with all their service areas, the building was a large box-shape which was noticeable as you approached it on the motorway.
 The design, which was sensitive to local environmental concerns, makes the building look like it only has one storey whereas in reality it had three.

 The design of the amenity building is perhaps best summed up by the architects themselves: